-F 9.1 Select and use appropriate methods for evaluation of outcomes defined in service plans Identify specific measurements for evaluating progress for each activity on intervention plan at micro, mezzo and/or macro level.
-Identify alternative evaluation methods that factor in qualitative outcome measures, in addition to only quantitative measures.
+F 9.1 Select and use appropriate methods for evaluation of outcomes defined in service plans ☐ Identify specific measurements for evaluating progress for each activity on intervention plan at micro, mezzo and/or macro level. ☐ Identify alternative evaluation methods that factor in qualitative outcome measures, in addition to only quantitative measures.
 Apply knowledge of family and group development/dynamics to design proactive services (e.g., marital enrichment programs; parenting education, classes; social skills groups for teens, etc.).
-F 9.2 Use knowledge of human behavior and the social environment, person-in- environment, and other multidisciplinary theoretical frameworks in the evaluation of outcomes Identify variables in the social context that could potentially impact evaluation process or outcomes.
-Apply various stage theories to assess development of strengths and psychopathology (psychodynamic, object relations, family life cycle, stages of change, group formation and process).
-Demonstrate knowledge of self-determination and various aspects of human behavior on evaluation and outcome measures.
-F 9.3 Critically analyze, monitor, and evaluate intervention and program processes and outcomes Continuously evaluate intervention, not only at termination, but also throughout process, and be able to evaluate results that test the efficacy of interventions used and monitor successes, failures, and progress in achieving outcomes.
+F 9.2 Use knowledge of human behavior and the social environment, person-in- environment, and other multidisciplinary theoretical frameworks in the evaluation of outcomes ☐ Identify variables in the social context that could potentially impact evaluation process or outcomes. ☐ Apply various stage theories to assess development of strengths and psychopathology (psychodynamic, object relations, family life cycle, stages of change, group formation and process). ☐ Demonstrate knowledge of self-determination and various aspects of human behavior on evaluation and outcome measures.
+F 9.3 Critically analyze, monitor, and evaluate intervention and program processes and outcomes Continuously evaluate intervention, not only at termination, but also throughout process, and be able to evaluate results that test the efficacy of interventions used and monitor successes, failures, and progress in achieving outcomes. to evaluate results that test the efficacy of interventions used and monitor successes, failures, and progress in achieving outcomes.
+During supervisory sessions, discuss and evaluate an intervention technique in an field program and identify evaluation mechanisms at agency. to evaluate results that test the efficacy of interventions used and monitor successes, failures, and progress in achieving outcomes.
+During supervisory sessions, discuss and evaluate an intervention technique in an field program and F 9.4 to evaluate results that test the efficacy of interventions used and monitor successes, failures, and progress in achieving outcomes.
 During supervisory sessions, discuss and evaluate an intervention technique in an field program and identify evaluation mechanisms at agency.
-Evaluate results that test the efficacy of interventions used and monitor successes, failures, and progress in achieving outcomes.
-F 9.4 Apply evaluation findings to improve practice effectiveness at the micro, mezzo, and macro levels Identify strengths and potential future changes with evaluation process at the agency that could lead to improved outcomes for clients and client systems.
-Apply data interpretation to changes at the agency at the micro, mezzo and/or macro levels.
-Synthesize the process and outcome data from practice with individuals, families, and small groups to improve program and agency practice.
+Evaluate results that test the efficacy of interventions used and monitor successes, failures, and